Scottsboro Boys: Norris and Weems trial

-Clarence Norris and Charlie Weems were tried after Haywood Patterson.
+Clarence Norris and Charlie Weems were tried first.
 During prosecution testimony, Victoria Price stated that she and Ruby Bates witnessed the fight, that one of the black men had a gun, and that they all raped her at knifepoint.
 During cross-examination by Roddy, Price livened her testimony with wisecracks that brought roars of laughter.

-Dr. Bridges testified that his examination of Victoria Price found no vaginal tearing (which would have indicated rape) and that she had had semen in her for several hours.
+Dr. Bridges testified that his examination of Victoria Price found no vaginal tearing (which would have indicated rape) and that she had semen in her for several hours.
 Ruby Bates failed to mention that either she or Price were raped until she was cross-examined.
 The prosecution ended with testimony from three men who claimed the black youths fought the white youths, put them off the train, and "took charge" of the white girls.
 The prosecution rested without calling any of the white youths as witness.

 During the defense testimony, defendant Charles Weems testified that he was not part of the fight, that Patterson had the pistol, and that he had not seen the white girls on the train until the train pulled into Paint Rock.

 Defendant Clarence Norris stunned the courtroom by implicating the other defendants.
 He denied participating in the fight or being in the gondola car where the fight took place.
 But he said that he saw the alleged rapes by the other blacks from his spot atop the next boxcar.
 The defense put on no further witnesses.

 During closing, the prosecution said, "If you don't give these men death sentences, the electric chair might as well be abolished."
 The defense made no closing argument, nor did it address the sentencing of the death penalty for their clients.

 The Court started the next case while the jury was still deliberating the first.
 The first jury deliberated less than two hours before returning a guilty verdict and imposed the death sentence on both Weems and Norris.